Nxter/nxter-sigbro-wallet/README.md

 ## Change log

 ### 3.24.0
-- added button 'activate account'
+- added button 'faucet'
+- added page 'activate' which show faucet instruction

 ### 3.23.1
   - fix the issue with the public key announcement for ardor transactions